algosup/2024-2025-project-4-web-fpga-team-5/documents/management/weeklyReports/cumulative.md

 ### Achievements

-- Complete all the back-end part
+- Complete the entire back-end
 - Review part of the back-end and front-end